 - Royal LePage is predicting a 5.5% increase in home prices

 - RE/MAX Canada expects average residential prices to rise 4% to 6% in 2021

 - The Canada Mortgage and Housing Corporation forecasts that this pandemic-induced turbocharge of the housing market won’t wear off for another two years.

-While there isn’t consensus in how much the market will increase, there is a general agreement that it will.
-While this is good news for existing homeowners who want to build equity in their home, it can be a concern for those who are looking to enter the market.
+While there isn’t consensus on how much the market will increase, there is a general agreement that it will.
+While this is good news for existing homeowners who want to build equity in their homes, it can be a concern for those who are looking to enter the market.

 If Canada’s housing supply remains the same, prices will likely continue to rise faster than the rate of inflation, leaving those who don’t already own a home even further behind.

 With our historically low mortgage rates and steadily increasing home prices, it’s an ideal time to borrow to buy.
 But any home buyer who is looking to borrow a significant sum to purchase their home should be keeping an eye on the interest rates.

 The Bank of Canada has stood by its comments last year where they claimed that rates would remain low until 2023, which is how long they expect it to take for the economy to make a full recovery.
 However, rates are rising.
 Homeowners should take time to research mortgage rates and terms and also run the numbers on what their payments would look like if their interest rate increased by 1, 2 or even 5% over the mortgage term.

 Many young professionals and knowledge workers were able to keep working and collecting their salaries throughout 2020, but without the opportunity to travel, dine out, go shopping or engage in another discretionary spending, they had a chance to save.
 The average Canadian saved more than $5000 during the pandemic and for many Canadians, those savings translated into a downpayment and added pressure to the market with more people able to buy a home.